mshalimay/Distributed-FaaS/README.md

-# Distributed Function-as-a-Service Python
+# Distributed Python
-This repository implements the backend of a Function-as-a-Service platform that allow user's to run arbitrary Python functions in a distributed environment of computing nodes.
+This repository implements the backend of a Function-As-A-Service platform that allow client's to run arbitrary Python functions in a distributed environment of computing nodes with load-balancing.

 The below image shows a sketch of the architechture